elizabethg60/A527/README.md

 Trapezoid and Monte Carlo integration functions are found within A527_package in integration.py Output figures within Figures/homework_three
 To run: git clone and open A527 then run in terminal: python homework_three.py

+Midterm Project - MCMC
+Full script is found in midterm.py
+Output figures within Figures/midterm
+To run: git clone and open A527 then run in terminal: python midterm.py